-To declare a new function use define
+To declare a new function use define,

 which has the following form:

-(define (function-name
+(define (function-nameparameter-names)body)

-This creates a new function named function-name
+This creates a new function named function-name,

-which takes parameter-names
+which takes parameter-names as parameters.

 When the function is called, the parameter-names